ethereum/go-ethereum/docs/_rpc/server.md

 system - for Geth this transport system can be IPC, HTTP or Websockets.
 HTTP and Websockets are individually enabled using command line flags when Geth is started (IPC is enabled by default).

-Regardless of the transport protocol, the RPC address determines whether the RPC methods are accessible from the local machine or from other machines on the same network.
-The default for Geth is to expose `localhost:8545` (equivalent to `127.0.0.1:8545`) for RPC communication.
+Regardless of the transport protocol, the RPC address determines which ports are exposed for incoming RPC requests to Geth.
+The default for Geth is to expose `localhost:8545` (equivalent to `127.0.0.1:8545`) for RPC communication for HTTP and 8546 for Websocket.
+To restrict RPC access to processes running on the local machine, a firewall needs to be configured to block port 8545/8546 (or whatever custom port has been defined).
-This default only allows other processes on the same machine to communicate with the node via RPC.
-However, using a custom non-local address (e.g. `192.168.1.321`) enables access to other computers on the network.
-Those other computers could then execute RPC methods by sending them to `192.168.1.321:8545`.
-Access to the Geth RPC could then be available to any computers on the internet if internet traffic for port 8545 is forwarded to `192.168.1.321:8545`.
-Clearly, this is a **massive security risk**, so it is recommended to use local access only in most scenarios, and where remote access is required the internet connection must be configured so that it does not forward internet traffic to Geth.
+Leaving the RPC port open allows access to the Geth RPC to any computers on the internet.
+Clearly, this is a **massive security risk**, so it is recommended to configure Geth with the RPC port blocked to all non-local traffic in most scenarios, and where remote access is required a firewall must be configured so that it blocks inbound requests from all ip addresses apart from ones that are explicitly whitelisted.

 ## Transport protocols